-- Prerequisites: Students who lack enough course work in biblical studies to provide adequate preparation for graduate study may be required to complete some foundational readings before the end of the first term of enrollment.
+Students who lack enough course work in biblical studies to provide adequate preparation for graduate study may be required to complete some foundational readings before the end of the first term of enrollment.
 This work will be assigned and assessed by the Program Director.
-Core Curriculum (6 credits) BIBL 5103 New Testament Introduction 3 BIBL 5105 New Testament Research Methods 3 Electives (choose 6 credits) 6 World of the New Testament (3) BIBL 5104 BIBL 5106 New Testament Theology (3) BIBL 6101 Gospel of Matthew (3)

-- DIDL (105 A sta(2))
+Core Curriculum (6 credits)

+BIBL 5103 N New Testament Introduction 3

+BIBL 5105 N New Testament Research Methods 3

+Electives (choo ose 6 credits) 6

+BIBL 5104 World of the New Testament (3)

+BIBL 5106 New Testament Theology (3)

+BIBL 6101 Gospel of Matthew (3)

-- BIBL 6105 Acts (3)
+BIBL 6105 Acts (3)

 BIBL 6106 Romans (3)